sunsided/tensorflow-lstm-sin/README.md

 # TensorFlow LSTM sin(t) Example

-Single-layer LSTM network with no output nonlinearity.
+Single-layer LSTM network with no output nonlinearity based on [aymericdamien's TensorFlow examples](https://github.com/aymericdamien/TensorFlow-Examples/)
 All networks have been optimized using ADAM on the MSE loss function.

 ## Experiment 1